 The second day of this course will be conducted at the King County Roads Renton Shops, located at 155 Monroe Ave NE, in Renton.
 The meeting will be held in the J-Building crew meeting room.
 There is plenty of parking at the north end of the complex.
 If you park anywhere else, you will be asked to move your vehicle.
 Depending on which side you drive in from, you will see the huge parking area in front of the D-Building.
 Park there and walk around D-Building to the J-Building.
 Coffee, snacks, and water will be available in the classroom.
 Lunch is on your own, and there are many restaurants within a 5-minute drive.

-Most of the coursework for day will involve hands on field work and each student must supply their own Personal Protection Equipment (PPE).
+Most of the coursework will involve hands on field work and each student must supply their own Personal Protection Equipment (PPE).
 This equipment is mandatory for this coursework which consists of installing a variety of BMPs for ditches and side slopes at the Renton site.
 Required field gear includes:

 - Waterproof boots (steel toes not required)

 - Clothing appropriate for the weather (you may want to bring an extra set for the ride home – expect to get muddy and wet)

 There will not be extra equipment, and without it you cannot participate.

 - The Storm Water Pollution Prevention Plan (SWPPP)

 - Practical applications

 Coffee, snacks and water will be provided during the days we are in the 8th floor conference room at the King Street Center.
 Lunch is on your own for all class days, however, there are many places to walk to downtown and a very short drive from the Renton shops for a variety of food choices.